Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: DC Algorithm for Transformed Penalty

-Here function $\varphi_a(x)$ is defined in equation (\ref{equ: 2nd P_a}).
-Thus function $h(x)$ is differentiable.
-Additional factor $c\|x\|_2^2$ with hyperparameter $c$ is used to improve the convexity of these two functions, and will be used in the convergence theorem.
+Here the function $\varphi_a(x)$ is defined in equation (\ref{phia}).
+Additional factor $c\|x\|_2^2$ with positive hyperparameter $c > 0$ is used to improve the convexity of these two functions, and will be used in the convergence theorem.

-At each step, we need to solve a strongly convex $l_1$-regularized sub-problem, which is:
+At each step, we solve a strongly convex $l_1$-regularized sub-problem:

-We now employ the Alternating Direction Method of Multipliers (ADMM).
-The sub-problem is recast as:
+We now employ the Alternating Direction Method of Multipliers (ADMM), \cite{Boyd_11}.
+After introducing a new variable $z$, the sub-problem is recast as:

 Define the augmented Lagrangian function as:

 where $u$ is the Lagrange multiplier, and $\delta > 0$ is a penalty parameter.
 The ADMM consists of three iterations: